T.R.O.U.T - Trout Regulations and Opportunities User Tool

 You can zoom in or out by using the scroll wheel on your mouse.
 Users can also press the "Zoom In" or "Zoom Out" buttons on the left side of the map.

 How do I find out detailed information for a specific site?

 After you've zoomed in on your specific site, click on the trout regulations layer, and a pop-up describing the bag limit and season will appear.
 Select the “Point Identify" button from the menu or toolbar.
 Then click on the site.
 A name should appear in the column on the left side of the map.
 Click on the name and a pop-up box with specific information will appear.

 This map is not intended to be an exhaustive display of publicly accessible waters.
 For example, it doesn’t include county-owned easements or easements held by conservation organizations.
 DNR and Stewardship Easements are private lands open for public access, however not all nature-based activities may be allowed.

-No warranty, express or implied, is made regarding accuracy, completeness or legality of the information herein.
+No warranty, express or implied, is made regarding the accuracy, completeness or legality of the information herein.
 The boundaries depicted on this map do not represent the legal ownership boundaries of any property.
 The delineation of legal boundaries may only be conducted by a licensed surveyor.

 DNR web mapping applications contain the most current information about DNR properties and private lands under DNR management with public access for hunting and recreational activities.
 Please be aware that 3rd party web mapping applications (e.g., Google Maps, commercial mapping companies, etc.) may display erroneous boundaries of these properties.
 To ensure that you can reach your intended area and avoid trespassing, use DNR web mapping applications to plan your outing.
-Confirm the ownership of non-DNR public land (e.g., municipal, county, federal), tribal land, and private land through other means, and recognize that on-ground postings and property boundary signs override property boundaries shown in DNR and 3rd party web mapping applications and should be respected.
+Confirm the ownership of non-DNR public land (e.g., municipal, county, federal), tribal land, and private land through other means.
+Also, recognize that on-ground postings and property boundary signs override property boundaries shown in DNR and 3rd party web mapping applications and should be respected.